microsoft/code-with-engineering-playbook/docs/documentation/guidance/work-items.md

 Remember to use the Discussion section of the tasks to keep track of related comments.

-### Actions from Retrospectives

-After a retrospective, every action that requires work should be tracked with its own task.
-These tasks might be unparented (without link to parent backlog item or user story).

 ## Bugs

 You should use bugs to capture both the initial issue and ongoing discoveries.